Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Introduction

 \textbf{Situating relational dissonance.}\quad The term \emph{dissonance} originates from music theory \cite{Levin1972}, where it describes sounding apart relative to an expected line.
+In line with its semantics, we use this term to capture a built-in tension in human-AI interactions.
 In our framework, we employ `consonance' and `dissonance' as descriptive tools.
 We do not position consonance as an ideal state to achieve, nor treat dissonance as a problem requiring resolution.
 Instead, we understand relational consonance as the alignment between the explicit and the implicit dimension of an individual's interaction with AI systems.
 Relational dissonance, then, refers to the lack of alignment between these dimensions.
 When we identify dissonance, we do not imply subjective conflict, cognitive error, or the existence of a `correct' way to relate to AI systems.
 Rather, we use relational dissonance as a lens to illuminate the fundamental ambiguity inherent in human-AI interactions and the relational shifts that occur as these interactions unfold.